azidmiracle/Inventory-System-using-VBA/README.md

 ## Interface
 1. Search -
 For the search method, the user will type the part number, and the system will automatically search for the part number.
-When matches found, it will display to the textboxes
+When matches found, it will display to the textboxes.

 ![Home](/interface/home.JPG)

 2. Update Data -